Download a Property Owner Information Form to find out more information about your proposed flood zone.

 to learn more about the proposed flood insurance rate map information.

-and while the timeline for adopting the final maps is still tentative, visit this website for updates as they are made available.
 Flooding is the most common and the most expensive type of natural disaster in the U.S. Most homeowner’s policies do not cover flooding, and a separate flood insurance policy may be purchased to protect residents against the financial devastation that flooding can cause.

 Congress mandates that federally regulated or insured mortgage lenders require flood insurance on properties that are located in areas at high risk of flooding.
 Some lenders may also implement their own insurance requirements on properties not in a high-risk area as a condition of the loan.
 Even if flood insurance is not required on a property, it is still an important consideration because anyone can be financially vulnerable to floods.
-If the preliminary maps show a property has moved from a high-risk to a lower-risk flood zone, property owners should talk with an insurance agent about keeping their flood insurance policy in force.
+If the flood maps show a property has moved from a high-risk to a lower-risk flood zone, property owners should talk with an insurance agent about keeping their flood insurance policy in force.

 Community Development Department